mozilla/bigquery-etl/tests/README.md

    - File extensions `yaml`, `json` and `ndjson` are supported
    - Preferred format is `yaml` for readability

-How to Run CircleCI locally
+How to Run CircleCI Locally
 ===

 - Install the [CircleCI Local CI](https://circleci.com/docs/2.0/local-cli/)